Saddle Lake Post Secondary

 Back left to right: James Steinhauer, Eric Shirt, John Large, Charles Cardinal

-Front left to right: Jason Whiskeyjack, Maryjane Cardinal, Chief Terry Cardinal, Pauline Hunter, Kevin Delver
+Front left to right: Jason Whiskeyjack, Maryjane Cardinal, LATE Chief Terry Cardinal, Pauline Hunter, Kevin Delver

 Historical Fact: